git-yang-yang/prod-health-guardian/README.md

 - Run a command in the virtual environment: `poetry run command`
 - Activate the virtual environment: `poetry shell`

+### Development Guidelines

+- Code style is enforced using `ruff`
+- Tests are written using `pytest`
+- Type hints are required for all functions
+- Documentation follows PEP 257

 ### Local Development Checks

 Before pushing your changes, run the local checks script: